-Health Occupations CHILD, YOUTH AND FAMILY DEVELOPMENT • Associate of Arts Degree in Child, Youth and Family Development (concentrations in Early Childhood Multicultural Education or Family Studies) - Certificate in Child, Youth and Family Development (concentrations in Early Childhood Multicultural Education or Family Studies) - Designed Skill Set in Child Development Associate (CDA) Program Description Facilitates the learning of theory and competencies required to work in specific child and family settings. - Family Studies focuses on learning about children's development from infancy to adolescence and the dynamics of family interactions. - Early Childhood Multicultural Education is designed for people who want to work in this field and/or complete a bachelor's leading to teacher certification K-3. - Child Development Associate (CDA) provides the preparatory classroom and field experience work for students to successfully take the credential assessment administered by the Council for Early Childhood Professional Recognition.
+CARP 171 = 3 credits CARP 172 = 1 credits CARP 296 = 1-6 credits CARP 297 = variable CHILD, YOUTH AND FAMILY DEVELOPMENT - Associate of Arts Degree in Child, Youth and Family Development (concentrations in Early Childhood Multicultural Education or Family Studies) - Skill Set in Child Development Associate (CDA) Program Description Facilitates the learning of theory and competencies required to work in specific child and family settings. - ☐ Family Studies focuses on learning about children's development from infancy to adolescence and the dynamics of family interactions. - □ Early Childhood Multicultural Education is designed for people who want to work in this field and/or complete a bachelor's degree leading to teacher certification K-3. - □ Child Development Associate (CDA) provides the preparatory classroom and field experience work for students to successfully take the credential assessment administered by the Council for Early Childhood Professional Recognition.
 Classroom instruction is available at the Main and Montoya campuses and periodically at the South Valley campus and TVI Westside.
-CDA Field Experience and Certificate and Associate Degree practica are offered in practical settings appropriate to the concentration of study.
-At the certificate level, students in the Early Childhood Multicultural Education Concentration are eligible to receive the State Early Childhood Certificate available through the New Mexico Child, Youth and Family Department.
-Career and Advancement Opportunities Students from both concentrations of studies are employed almost immediately upon graduation.
-There is tremendous need for well-qualified early care and education workers in some the these areas: Childcare, Educational Assistants, Head Start and Early Care Teachers, Family Home Childcare, Family Development Specialists and Early Care Administration.
+CDA field experience and associate degree practica are offered in practical settings appropriate to the concentration of study.
+Career and Advancement Opportunities

+Students from both concentrations of studies are employed almost immediately upon graduation.
+There is tremendous need for well-qualified early care and education workers in some of the following areas: Childcare, Educational Assistants, Head Start and Early Care Teachers, Family Home Childcare, Family Development Specialists and Early Care Administration.
 Work is available with programs such as Head Start, Even Start, private and public childcare facilities and preschools serving the needs of children birth through age five.
 The private and public schools also employ students as educational assistants.
 Special Requirements Students pursuing preparation work for CDA must be currently working in a childcare setting.
 A grade of C or better is required for all occupational and Arts & Sciences courses (including prerequisites) required for graduation.
-Students may be required to undergo routine drug screening and a criminal background check prior to beginning their clinical experience.
-Contact Information Teresa Brito-Asenap, Director, (505) 224-4563, tasenap@tvi.edu; Genevieve Jaramillo-Padilla, (505) 224-4170, gjpadilla@tvi.edu; or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-For prerequisites and a recommended course sequence, turn the page...
+Students may be required to undergo routine drug screening, a TB test, and a criminal background check prior to beginning their field/practicum experience.
+Contact Information Teresa Brito-Asenap, Program Director, (505) 224-4563, tasenap@tvi.edu; Linda Ortega, (505) 224-4173, Idortega@tvi.edu; Genevieve Jaramillo-Padilla, (505) 224-4170, gipadilla@tvi.edu; or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).